Constantina Zavitsanos

-Constantina Zavitsanos is a conceptual feminist artist.
+Constantina Zavitsanos is a conceptual artist.
 Their works are organized around themes of planning, contingency, debt, dependency and care.
 Zavitsanos is a part of disability community as a care provider and recipient.
 They live in New York City and teach at The New School.

 Education

 Zavitsanos is a graduate of Millersville University, where they received a B.F.A., and the Pennsylvania Academy of the Fine Arts, where they received an M.F.A.

 Career

-Zavitsanos has had many exhibitions.
-These include:
+Zavitsanos has had many exhibitions including: